Toowong Memorial Park: Description

-Toowong Memorial Park is bordered by the Ipswich-Brisbane Railway line to the west, Sylvan Road to the south, and Dixon Street to the north.
-Park Lane also borders the park for a small portion of the north-west perimeter and the remainder is lined by housing.
+Toowong Memorial Park is bordered by the Main Line railway to the east, Sylvan Road to the south, Dixon Street to the north-east, and Park Lane for a small portion of the north-west perimeter.
+The remainder of the north-west perimeter is lined by housing predominantly facing Bayliss Street.

 The park contains a prominent stony ridge, which runs roughly east to west.
 In the south and south west, the ridge slopes down towards a large flat area of the ground along Sylvan Road, and in the north, slopes towards Dixon Street.
 The Dixon Street slope contains the remnants of an avenue of hoop pines.

 The former Auchenflower Girl Guide Hut, a timber hall with gabled roof, is located along the north-west boundary, alongside Park Lane.
 The old Toowong Scout Hall, located in the south-eastern corner of the park, is a rectangular, concrete block building with a hip-roof.

 The main oval is located in the south-west corner of the park.
 Around the northern perimeter of the main oval are numerous buildings and structures of the Western Districts Rugby Football Club.
 A playground and public toilet facilities are located between the main oval and the far western corner of the park.

 A car park is located mid-way along the Sylvan Road boundary and is marked by a row of mature fig trees and smaller trees.
 Mature figs also encircle the main oval, which is neighboured by another football field to the east.
 A small stand of palms, from the original location of the avenue, runs alongside the north-eastern side of the main oval.
 A large section of the original palm avenue, which was relocated in 1993, now runs parallel to Sylvan Road from the car park, and then curves gently towards the memorial gates.